kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.861   Fire protection of structure, controls, and other parts.

-Each part of the structure, controls, and the rotor mechanism, and other parts essential to controlled landing and (for category A) flight that would be affected by powerplant fires must be isolated under §29.1191, or must be—
+Each part of the structure, controls, and the rotor mechanism, and other parts essential to controlled landing and (for category A) flight that would be affected by powerplant fires must be isolated under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1191   Firewalls.|§29.1191]], or must be—

 \(a\) For category A rotorcraft, fireproof; and